-For the best time to sell baseball cards on Whatnot, the first window to evaluate is 10 PM-12 AM ET.
+For sellers trying to sell baseball cards on Whatnot, the timing data points first to 10 PM-12 AM ET.

 That does not mean every baseball seller should move every show to late night and expect the market to handle the rest.
 It means the current Auction Compass baseball-card research sample points to 10 PM-12 AM ET as the strongest observed 2-hour Eastern Time window by median viewers per seller.